First Time Van Drivers: What You Need to Know?

 van theft

-Though our beloved vans are sturdy workhorses, they can sometimes be a target for thieves.
+Though the best work vans are sturdy, they can sometimes be a target for thieves.
 It’s therefore crucial to ensure that your van is as secure as possible.

 Here are a few simple yet effective steps you can take to deter potential intruders and prevent vehicle theft.